CodedNil/rusty_reader/readme.md

 Press enter to open article in new tab

 Backend todo:

+Optimise the database stuff so that channels are stored separately from articles, articles give reference to channel

 Summarise video transcript from youtube to make a description and a non clickbait title Show video thumbnail in list https://www.youtube.com/@GamersNexus/videos